Home | Browse Topics | Criminal & traffic law | The criminal courts | Trial process

 What is a “no case to answer” submission?

-When the prosecution has finished presenting their case, the defence can make a “no case to answer” submission if they think that the prosecution has failed to prove every element of the charge and literally there is no case for them to answer.
+When the prosecution has finished presenting their case, the defence can make a “no case to answer” submission if they think that the prosecution has failed to prove every element of the charge and literally there is no case for the defence to answer.

 At the end of a jury trial, the lawyers for each side will sum up their cases (“closing submissions”).
 The judge will sum up the evidence and advise the jury of the law it must apply in deciding whether the defendant is guilty or not guilty.